simeononsecurity/simeononsecurity.ch/content/articles/use-chatgpt-in-your-terminal-bash-powershell-python/index.en.md

 ---
-title: "Use ChatGPT in your Terminal (Bash, PowerShell, Python): An Introduction to the ChatGPT CLI Tool for Developers"
+title: "Use ChatGPT in Your Terminal: Bash, PowerShell, Python"
 date: 2023-02-07
 toc: true
 draft: false